choderalab/wetlab-protocols/Compound_Stock_Plate_Preparation/Compound_Stock_Plate_Preparation.md

 #A simple protocol to create 10mM DMSO stock plates.

 This protocol fills 4ti0110 plates with 10mM DMSO stocks.
+Each well is filled with 100uL of stock solution.
 The plate then gets sealed (this seal can be pierced in other experiments).

 ## Relevant Scripts
 - Momentum Process: WIP_JDC_PrepareCompoundStockPlates_4ti0110